Why Am I Here? (The Gospel)

 Snap Shot Summary

-Why are we here?
-To join God in his mission of “reconciling the world to Himself in Christ” (2 Corinthians 5:19-20)
+- We are here to join God in his mission of “reconciling the world to Himself in Christ” by sharing the gospel (2 Corinthians 5:19-20).

-So we must be fully grounded in the gospel ourselves as believers, just as any ambassador needs to completely understand their message and mission.
+- So we must be fully grounded in the gospel ourselves:

-Adam and Eve’s one act of rebellion(Genesis 3) resulted in death and separation from God for them and all their descendents
+- Adam and Eve’s one act of rebellion(Genesis 3) resulted in death and separation from God for everyone.

-Now, we are created in Christ Jesus for good works, helping others be reconciled to God in Christ by the gospel (Ephesians 2:10)
+- Now, we are entrusted with the gospel message so others be reconciled to God in Christ (Ephesians 2:10)

 The Purpose Driven Life - Rick Warren